The newly protected Alabama Hills National Scenic Area in California.

 Leaving D.C., I felt empowered and reminded of how important and how effective advocacy really is.
 We not only got to speak directly to our representatives about the conservation of our public lands and waters, but we got to celebrate the huge victory of the public lands bill, which became law in great part because of the consistent advocacy and the collective voices of all the people who spoke up and urged their representatives to support conservation and recreation.

 Earth Day is next week, so it’s a perfect time to raise our voices and speak up about protecting and conserving our natural resources.
 Whether you’re interested in public lands, clean water, climate change, ocean health, or access to recreation, there are lots of ways to advocate for what you care about this Earth Day, and you don’t even have to make trip to Washington, D.C. to do it.
 Many elected officials hold town hall meetings in their home states and districts to hear directly from their constituents, so you can attend and ask questions or just listen to what they have to say.
-You can visit the digital Call to Action phone booth on our website, choose an issue you care about, and in just a couple minutes you can call, email, and tweet your representatives.
+You can also call, email, and tweet your representatives about issues you care about.
 And don’t forget to vote for all levels of government, from school board to U.S. President, your voice and your vote matter.

 Erin paddled the Wild and Scenic Rogue River last summer with American Whitewater.

 Earth Day is also a perfect time to get outside and enjoy your favorite places.
 Looking for ideas for where to go?
 Why not check out some of the places that were just protected in the public lands bill, like the Alabama Hills National Scenic Area in California, the Methow Valley in the Okanogan National Forest in Washington state, the Rogue River in Oregon, or the Organ Mountains-Desert Peaks National Monument in New Mexico.
-And while you’re out enjoying America’s incredible public lands, on Earth Day and every day of the year, please remember to visit responsibly and remember these Leave No Trace Tech Tips!
+And while you’re out enjoying America’s incredible public lands, on Earth Day and every day of the year, please remember to visit responsibly!

 KEEN will continue to raise our voice for issues like public lands protections and access to recreation opportunities, and we encourage you to do the same, on Earth Day and every day!